sage-code/eve/manual/composite.md

 String can be initialized with a constant literal using single quotes or double quotes.

 ```
-  String(100): short_string := ''; //  this string can hold 100 symbols, 100*4 = 400 bytes
+  String(100): short_string = ''; //  this string can hold 100 symbols, 100*4 = 400 bytes
-  String: string_name       := ''; //  default capacity 1024 can hold 256 ASCII symbols
+  String: string_name       = ''; //  default capacity 1024 can hold 256 ASCII symbols
-  Text: text_name           := ""; //  variable capacity string can hold many lines of text
+  Text: text_name           = ""; //  variable capacity string can hold many lines of text
 ```

 ### String: mutability
 In EVE strings are mutable.
-If you use `:=` new memory is allocated.
-If you use a modifier: `+=` the string is fill too capacity.
-If the capacity is over the limit you will get an error: "capacity overflow".
+If you use `alter` the string object is modified.
+If you use a modifier: `<+` the double quoted string resized automatically.
+For single quoted strings, if the capacity is over the limit you will get an error: "capacity overflow".

 **Example:**
 ```
 routine test_string()
-  String: str := "First value";
+  String: str := "First value"; //mutable string
-  String: ref := "First value";
+  String: ref := "First value"; //mutable string
 process
-  expect  (str  = ref); //  same value
+  expect  (str == ref);     //  same value
-  expect  (str != ref); //  different locations
+  expect  (str is not ref); //  different locations

   share  ref := str;   //  reset ref
-  expect (str =  ref); //  same value
+  expect (str == ref); //  same value
-  expect (str == ref); //  same location
+  expect (str is ref); //  same reference

   ** if we modify "str" then "ref" will appear modified
-  alter  str += ":"; //  mutable string
+  alter  str <+ ":";           //  mutate string "str"
-  expect ref = "First value:";
+  expect ref = "First value:"; //  side effect
-  expect str == ref; //  the reference is holding
+  expect str is ref; // the reference is holding

   ** if we recreate str, reference is reset
-  forge  str := "First value:"; //  new string location
+  store  str := "First value:"; //  new string location
-  expect str  = ref;     //  same value
+  expect str == ref;     //  same value
-  expect str != ref;     //  different locations
+  expect str is not ref; //  different location
   ** ref is pointing to a different location
   alter ref  := "New value:"
-  print ref;  //  New value:
+  print ref;  //  New value: (modified)
-  print str;  //  First value:
+  print str;  //  First value: (initial value)
 return;
 ```